alexhnguyen/MoreMori/README.md

 ![BGSwap Mori and Sen](examples/BGSwap_sen.png)

 The images that CycleGAN train and test on will have a face pasted on top of another image.
-Our [paper](docs/paper.pdf) explains how our method teaches CycleGAN to swap facial features without modifying the background too much.
+Our [paper](docs/paper.pdf) explains how our method teaches CycleGAN to swap facial features without major background modification.

+By training images using this method, we are able to avoid segmenting real-time.
+Segmenting faces onto a black background and then applying CycleGAN produces the best looking results, but is also very slow (13fps for one face, 7fps for two faces, 4fps for three faces).

 ### Testing